Urbain Grandier: Artistic depictions

 An 18th-century book written by historian Nicholas Aubin contains his findings on the Devils of Loudun.
 The book is titled, "The Cheats and Illusions of Romish Priests and Exorcists Discovered in the History of the Devils of Loudun."

 Grandier's trials were the subject of two treatments by Alexandre Dumas, père: an entry in volume four of his Crimes Célèbres (1840) and a novel, Urbain Grandier (1850).

 The French historian Jules Michelet discussed Grandier in a chapter of La Sorcière (1862).

 The Swedish author Eyvind Johnson based his 1949 novel Drömmar om rosor och eld on Grandier and the Loudun possessions.

 The same subject was revisited in the book-length essay The Devils of Loudun, by Aldous Huxley, published in 1952.
 Huxley's book was adapted for the stage in 1961 by John Whiting (commissioned by the Royal Shakespeare Company).
 The play was adapted for the movie screen by Ken Russell in 1971 (as The Devils).
 The novel was also adapted for the opera stage in 1969 by Krzysztof Penderecki (as Die Teufel von Loudun).
 It was also an inspiration for Matka Joanna od Aniołów (Mother Joan of the Angels) – a film by Jerzy Kawalerowicz after the story ("Matka od Aniołów|Mother Joan of the Angels") by Jarosław Iwaszkiewicz.

 Grandier is the subject of "Grandier's Funeral Pyre", a song by Elvenking off the album The Pagan Manifesto (2014).

 Grandier is also the subject of the song "Devils" by the pagan rock band Inkubus Sukkubus from their 1993 album Wytches.

 Florida death metal band Morbid Angel used Grandier's life as one of the main themes for their album Covenant.

 The Loudun possessions and Grandier's trial are the subject of Les brasiers ne s'éteignent jamais ("The Braziers Never Go Out") by Michel Gaudo, an adventure module for the French horror RPG Malefices.
 Learning about the historical case helps the investigators solve the mystery.

 Grandier is portrayed by Oliver Reed in the 1971 Ken Russell film The Devils.

-In the Martha Wells historical fic-lit novel, The Element of Fire, the primary antagonist is a body-stealing former priest named Urbain Grandier.